Before & After Photos

 - Individuals with a positive outlook and realistic expectations.

-The best way to determine if you are a candidate for an arm lift is through a consultation with a plastic surgeon at Cleveland Clinic Cosmetic & Plastic Surgery Center.
+The best way to determine if you are a candidate for this procedure is through a consultation with a plastic surgeon at Cleveland Clinic Cosmetic & Plastic Surgery Center.

 How do I prepare for an arm lift/brachioplasty?